AyushKumar1810/1_FOG/README.md

 Visit `http://localhost:3000` in your browser to view the application.

 ## Features
-- Data visualization of fog-related metrics.
+- Displays detailed information about Battlefield 4 servers.
-- Interactive map rotation feature.
+- Interactive UI with hover and click interactions.
 - Responsive design for various devices.

 ## Contributing